KiruiLangat/First-Model/README.md

 # My First Model
 This Python script uses the Decision Tree Regressor model from the Scikit-learn library to predict house prices.
-The model is trained on a dataset of house prices from Melbourne.
+The model is trained on a dataset of Mobile Price Classification.

 ### Libraries Used
 - pandas: For data manipulation and analysis.